reecealanboyd/beauber.js/README.md

 ### Bundling
 This project uses [Webpack](https://webpack.js.org/) for bundling.
 You can view the configuration for Webpack in this project via [webpack.config.dev.js](https://github.com/reecealanboyd/beauber.js/blob/master/webpack.config.dev.js).

+### Linting
+This project enforces consistency and avoids mistakes via [ESLint](https://eslint.org/).
+You can view the configuration for ESLint in this project via [.eslintrc.json](https://github.com/reecealanboyd/beauber.js/blob/master/.eslintrc.json).
+Linting is run in parallel with `npm start` and it is configured to watch for changes to any files.